Improved algebraic fibrings: Introduction

-The paper is structured as follows.
 In \cref{sec:prelims} we introduce some of the main tools and objects that will be used throughout the paper.
 In particular, we define finiteness properties of groups, Hughes-free division rings, RFRS groups, and Ore localisation.

 \cref{sec:valuations} recalls what we will need from the theory of valuations on free resolutions developed by Bieri and Renz in \cite{BieriRenzValutations}.
 The results in \cite{BieriRenzValutations} are stated for free resolutions over group rings with coefficients in $\Z$, however we will need them for coefficients in an arbitrary associative, unital ring $R$.
-There is no essential dependence on the ring, so the proofs of Bieri and Renz go through without change after replacing $\Z$ with $R$.
+There is no essential dependence on the ring, so our proofs are similar to those of Bieri and Renz after replacing $\Z$ with $R$.

 In \cref{sec:horo}, we introduce the complex of horochains associated to a free resolution equipped with a valuation.